Jonathan-Hsueh/YOLO-Object-Detection-Website/README.md

-# 🎈 Gods Eye Object Detection
+# 🎈 YOLO Object Detection

 A simple Security Detection app template for you to modify and use!
 We have color palettes to prevent eye strain, as well as useful metrics to track detections